Peter Schaffer (sports agent): Media appearances

 Schaffer appears on ABC Nightly News, Fox Sports, The Dan Patrick Show, HBO Real Sports and 60 Minutes.

-On August 11, 2015, the Esquire Network premiered The Agent, a documentary which documented Schaffer and three other NFL agents as they court potential clients in the months leading up to the NFL draft.
+On August 11, 2015, the Esquire Network premiered the critically acclaimed show The Agent, a documentary which documented Schaffer and three other NFL agents as they court potential clients in the months leading up to the NFL draft.
 In the documentary, Schaffer's clients included Mario Edwards Jr., Connor Halliday—who had a broken leg at the time—Gerod Holliman and Adam Jones.